 Daily Activity:

-In addition to a large outdoor area for play, exercise and training, the CC should be taken out for daily walks for his well-being of mind and body.
+In addition to a large outdoor area for play, exercise and training, the CC should be taken out for exercise a couple of times a day for his well-being and mental stimulation.

 Health: